260B.130 Extended jurisdiction juvenile prosecutions.

 (b) If a child prosecuted as an extended jurisdiction juvenile after designation by the prosecutor in the delinquency petition is convicted of an offense after trial that is not an offense described in subdivision 1, clause (2), the court shall adjudicate the child delinquent and order a disposition under section 260B.198.
 If the extended jurisdiction juvenile proceeding results in a guilty plea for an offense not described in subdivision 1, clause (2), the court may impose a disposition under paragraph (a) if the child consents.

 Subd.
 5. Execution of adult sentence.
 When it appears that a person convicted as an extended jurisdiction juvenile has violated the conditions of the stayed sentence, or is alleged to have committed a new offense, the court may, without notice, revoke the stay and probation and direct that the offender be taken into immediate custody.
 The court shall notify the offender in writing of the reasons alleged to exist for revocation of the stay of execution of the adult sentence.
 If the offender challenges the reasons, the court shall hold a summary hearing on the issue at which the offender is entitled to be heard and represented by counsel.
-After the hearing, if the court finds that reasons exist to revoke the stay of execution of sentence, the court shall treat the offender as an adult and order any of the adult sanctions authorized by section 609.14, subdivision 3, except that no credit shall be given for time served in juvenile facility custody prior to a summary hearing.
+After the hearing, if the court finds that reasons exist to revoke the stay of execution of sentence, the court shall treat the offender as an adult and order any of the adult sanctions authorized by section 609.14, subdivision 3.
 If the offender was convicted of an offense described in subdivision 1, clause (2), and the court finds that reasons exist to revoke the stay, the court must order execution of the previously imposed sentence unless the court makes written findings regarding the mitigating factors that justify continuing the stay.
 Upon revocation, the offender's extended jurisdiction status is terminated and juvenile court jurisdiction is terminated.
 The ongoing jurisdiction for any adult sanction, other than commitment to the commissioner of corrections, is with the adult court.

 Subd.
 6. Inapplicability to certain offenders.
 This section does not apply to a child excluded from the definition of delinquent child under section 260B.007, subdivision 6, paragraph (b).